FilipDominec/rp2daq/README.md

 The last line prints a standard pythonic dictionary, with several (more or less useful) key:value pairs.
 Among these, the ADC readouts are simply named ```data```.

-### Finding out optional parameters

-Most RP2DAQ's commands accept optional, so called *named* parameters.
-If they are omitted, some reasonable default values are used.
+### Note on exploring other commands

-Note that in ```ipython3``` environment, the list of commands is suggested by ipython when one hits TAB after writing ```rp.```:
+The ```ipython3``` interface has numerous user-friendly features.
+For instance, the list of commands is suggested by ipython when one hits TAB after writing ```rp.```:

 ![ipython console printout for rp.internal_adc?](docs/ipython_command_hint.png)

 The docstring for any command is printed out when one adds ```?``` and hits enter:

 ![ipython console printout for rp.internal_adc?](docs/ipython_command_info.png)

+Note that most RP2DAQ's commands accept optional, so called *named* parameters.
+If they are omitted, some reasonable default values are used.

+Alternately, the same information is extracted in the [Python API reference](docs/PYTHON_REFERENCE.md).

 ### Asynchronous commands